ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 Optimistic concurrency at the document level is _not_ supported for cluster-wide transactions.
 Compare-exchange operations should be used to ensure consistency in that regard.
-Concurrent cluster-wide transactions are guaranteed to appear as if they are run one at a time (`serializable` isolation level).
+Concurrent cluster-wide transactions are guaranteed to appear as if they are run one at a time.

 Cluster-wide transactions may only contain `PUT` / `DELETE` commands.
-This is required to ensure that we can apply the transaction to each of the database nodes without regard to the current node state.
+This is required to ensure that we can apply the transaction to each of the database nodes without regard to the current node state (note: the update of a document is effectively executed as `PUT` command).

 {INFO If the concurrency check of the compare exchange has passed, the transaction will proceed and will be committed on all the database nodes. /}